khemritolya/majordomo/README.md

 1. Think about some action you want to automate.
     <!-- TODO: update this once slack & github integration are out -->
-    For example, if you wanted an endpoint to echo back whatever is posted to it.
+    For example, say you wanted an endpoint to forward whatever is sent to it to slack.
     Consider the handler we would write in this situtation:

     ```rust <!-- it's not rust it's Rhai.
 There is no Rhai syntax highlighting :( -->
    fn handle(v) {
+       slack_post("majordomo-testing-channel", v);
        v
    }
    ```